dsnet/tri-approx/README.md

 In specific, the type of Taylor series used is technically a Maclaurin series, since the representation is centered at *a=0*.
-This means that the power series approximation will be most accurate where *x* is closest to 0.
+This means that the power series converges fastest when *x* is closest to 0.
+In other words, in a power series of a finite number of terms, the approximation will be most accurate where *x* is closest to 0.

 Using the formula for a Maclaurin series, the following power series representations of sine and cosine were derived: